alexsanteenodev/AwsWordpressApiPost/README.md

-# OpenAI travel articles generator and wordpress publisher
+# OpenAI travel articles generator and wordpress publisher (Promgrammatic SEO)
 This repository is Python project which generates unique article with image using OpenAI and Stable Diffusion and publish it to wordpress website.
-Also it contains AWS CDK infrastructure to run publish code within AWS Lambda by schedule
+Also it contains AWS CDK infrastructure to run publish code within AWS Lambda by schedule.
+It serves purpose of programmatic SEO, where you don't have to hire copywriters to fill your website with articles.

 ## Features